wp-plugins/cpd-search/readme.txt

 Support available by e-mail <support at cpd.co.uk>

 == Changelog ==

+= 3.3.2 =
+* Fix return values from clipboard functions, and session corruption bug.

 = 3.3.1 =
 * Switch 'remove_from_clipboard' parameter back to propertyid.
 Update URIs for clipboard API calls.